haukex/raspinotes/BaseInstall.md

       For example, over a remote connection, `sudo patch -r- -d/ -p0` and then paste the patch into the terminal (Ctrl-D after).
       Note the patch needs to be reapplied when `raspi-config` gets updated!

+   5. To integrate information on whether the overlay filesystem is enabled or not into your prompt, see `overlaycheck.sh` in this repository.

-   5. Later, after completing the installation, you can enable the "Overlay File System" (and optionally the "write-protected boot partition") in the "Performance Options" of `raspi-config`.
+   6. Later, after completing the installation, you can enable the "Overlay File System" (and optionally the "write-protected boot partition") in the "Performance Options" of `raspi-config`.
 Remember that if making changes that need to persist across reboots, you'll need to disable and re-enable this